Michael Banda and Melissa Kreiser

 But there are many challenges facing the children and their families in the Grippis Farm community in addition to education.
 There are serious health problems, there is a lack of economic opportunity-- not to mention the scourge of the HIV/AIDs pandemic.
 These challenges are worth taking on and GHI is committed to doing so with its growing band of grassroots volunteers from countries like the United States supporting the grassroots heroes on the ground in Zambia."

-Tanya has experience all around the world including in Central America and Africa and she serves as GHI's vice president.
+Tanya has experience all around the world including in Central America and Africa.
 She has this to say about her involvement with GHI: "As I've traveled and lived around the world, I'm always the most inspired by persons of humble means reaching out to help others.
 When I visited Grippis Farm, Zambia for the first time in March of 2007, there were a group of teachers who were volunteering their time to walk long distances in scorching heat and soaking rain to teach desperately poor children to read and write.
 Their passion for giving these outcast children a future caught my heart on fire to help them accomplish what they felt called to do.

 An educator and journalist, I began to simply use words and photos as a bridge to connect these amazing grassroots heroes to other heroes who also want to lift these orphans, with no shoes, one set of clothing, hungry bodies and thirsty souls out of the pit in which their circumstances had trapped them.
 Since then, these children are experiencing the warmth of God's love expressed through their teachers, provided with nutritious meals, given hopes and dreams to follow, and skills to enable them to reach those dreams.